-- In 2001, Community Initiatives incubated a healthcare technology start-up called Workforce Engage™ dedicated to driving clinical quality, patient safety and enhanced employee experience.
-CI grew, and then sold this venture to a national healthcare informatics firm in 2004.
+- CEO of a healthcare technology start-up: Workforce Engage™, dedicated to driving clinical quality, patient safety and enhanced employee experience.

 Tyler along Afghan-Tajik border on 1993 Pamir National Park project.

 In 2006, Tyler became the first Executive Director of the Abraham Path Initiative creating a route of cultural discovery and sustainable economic development the Middle East.